nicoware-dev/hivex/README.md

 - Ensure you have sufficient funds for transaction fees.
 - Always double-check addresses and amounts before executing transactions.
+- The MultiversX wallet generator creates wallets that can be used by your AI agents to interact with the MultiversX blockchain.
+Keep your private keys secure.
+- For more details on the wallet generator, see the [multiversx-wallet/README.md](multiversx-wallet/README.md) file.

 ### Project Structure